Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 Ayano Suzuki's setup

-What kind of places and situations is this setup designed for?
+What kind of places and situations is this setup intended for skating in?

 Ayano SuzukiThe boots are not a dual-purpose type, so they are heavy, but the sliding sensation, ease of power transmission, and secure fit with the bindings make for a great balance of skis, bindings, and boots, making this a setup that is easy to understand and comfortable to wear anywhere

-Please tell me why you chose this setup.
+Can you tell me why you have this setup?

 Ayano SuzukiThe advantage of being light is that hiking is easy and it's easy to conserve energy.
 The disadvantage I feel is that the lightness reduces the stability of your feet.
 On hard surfaces, your feet tend to slip away.
 The advantage of being heavy is that it gives you a sense of stability and security in a wide range of snow conditions, steep slopes, and even on hard snow.
 The contact between the snow and your feet as a whole feels manual, so you can always try to perform in your own way and it's easy to control your skiing.
 However, it is heavy lol